K-Scorpio/scorpiosec/content/en/posts/post15.md

 Here’s how it works:

-1. It imports the necessary modules: string for character sets and os for executing system commands.
+1. It imports the necessary modules: `string` for character sets and `os` for executing system commands.

-2. It defines a character set chars that includes all ASCII letters (both lowercase and uppercase) and digits.
+2. It defines a character set `chars` that includes all ASCII letters (both lowercase and uppercase) and digits.

-3. It initializes an empty string password to store the discovered password characters, and a flag next to control the loop.
+3. An empty string password is initialized to store the discovered password characters, and a flag (`next`) to control the loop.

-4. It enters a while loop that continues as long as next is 1.
+4. It enters a while loop that continues as long as `next` is 1.
 Inside this loop:
-	* It iterates over each character `i` in chars.
+	* It iterates over each character `i` in `chars`.
 	* For each character, it constructs a command that echoes the current password plus the character `i`, followed by a wildcard `*`, and pipes this to `sudo /opt/scripts/mysql-backup.sh`.
 The command is executed in a shell and its output is redirected to /dev/null to suppress it.
 	* If the command succeeds (i.e., the exit status `errorlevel` is `0`), it means that the current `password` plus the character `i` is a prefix of the actual password.
 In this case, it appends `i` to password, prints a message to the console, and sets `next` to `1` to continue the loop.
 	* If the command fails (i.e., the exit status `errorlevel` is non-zero), it means that the current `password` plus the character `i` is not a prefix of the actual password.
 In this case, it sets `next` to `0` to stop the loop after the current iteration.